 Have limited perception of speed and distance.
 A child may not be able to tell how fast a car is going, or how far away a car is.

-May not realize that just because they see a driver does not mean the driver can see them.
+May not realize that just because they see a driver doesn't mean the driver can see them.

 May not understand the danger of traffic.
 Children may not grasp the idea that a vehicle could hurt or kill them.

 There are important “Dos” and “Don’ts” that all pedestrians should follow.
-Teach these to your child to keep him or her safe when walking on and near the road.
+Teach these to your child to keep them safe when walking on and near the road.
 They include:

 DO recognize and obey all traffic signs and signals.
 This includes “Walk” and “Don’t Walk” signs.
 Be sure the child knows to continue to walk even if a light changes to “Don’t Walk” while they are in the crosswalk.